 UXO clearance for UK constructor

-SafeLane Global was commissioned to provide clearance ahead of piling works for the construction of a large housing project in Enfield, London, UK.
+UK UXO company SafeLane provided full unexploded ordnance clearance for a constructor ahead of piling works for a large housing project in Enfield, London.

 UXO clearance for UK constructor: